 - Naan dough won’t stick to the tawa!
 In my preferred method, water is used to stick the naan dough to the tawa so it can be inverted and roasted directly over the open flame.
 For other cooking methods go here.
 However, to make sure it sticks a few things are key –

 - Don’t use a non-stick tawa.
-Make sure your tawa* is iron or aluminium rather than any non-stick surface.
+Make sure your tawa* is iron or aluminum rather than any non-stick surface.

 - Use cold water.
 Don’t use hot water to stick the naan to the tawa – it really makes a difference.